 Minimising the impacts on biodiversity

-The Australian Government will undertake a range of measures designed to offset the impact on biodiversity from the construction of Stage 1 of the Western Sydney Airport, including an around $200 million biodiversity offset package.
+The Australian Government will undertake a range of measures designed to mitigate the impacts on biodiversity from the construction of Stage 1 of the Western Sydney Airport, including an around $200 million biodiversity offset package.

-The airport site at Badgerys Creek is dominated by introduced grassland and cleared land with small areas of forest and shrubland.
-While the condition of native vegetation at the site is generally poor, there are pockets of valuable biodiversity that will either be preserved on site or protected as offsets in the Western Sydney region.
+A majority of the airport site at Badgerys Creek consists of introduced grassland and cleared land with smaller areas of forest and grassy woodland.
+While the condition of native vegetation at the site is generally poor to moderate, there are pockets of valuable biodiversity that will either be preserved on site or protected as offsets in the Western Sydney region.

 Threatened species found on the airport site will be relocated, if possible.
-Airport design will seek to minimise bird and bat strikes and an environmental conservation zone along Badgerys Creek will be established to conserve riparian corridors and other features of high environmental value.
+The airport’s design will seek to minimise bird and bat strikes and an environmental conservation zone along Badgerys Creek will be established to conserve riparian corridors and other features of high environmental value.

 The Biodiversity Offset Delivery Plan outlines the biodiversity impacts of construction of Stage 1 of the Western Sydney Airport and the offset package designed to mitigate these impacts.

 For more detailed information, see the Biodiversity Offset Delivery Plan page.